Devonté Hynes

 EO

-So let’s talk about these people that have these names.
+Let’s talk about these people who just go by their names.
 [Laughs.]

 DH

-Okay honestly, I owe a lot to After School.
-This is the origin story of Test Icicles.
-Yeah, basically, we just wanted our song played in this club.
+Okay—honestly, I owe a lot to After School.
+It’s the origin story of Test Icicles.
+Basically, we just wanted our song played in that club.
 It’s kind of as simple as that.

 EO